7 Market Square

 Staffordshire, WS15 2BJ

 Fungal Toenail Treatments

-An accurate test done in clinic to determine if your toenail has a fungal infection with results in just 5 minutes.
+Some nail conditions can mimic or look like a fungal nail infection.
+We recommend a test to accurately diagnose in clinic if your toenail has a fungal infection with results in just 5 minutes.

-Removal of the nail under a local anaesthetic - £290
+Removal of the toe nail with phenolisation (under a local anaesthetic)

 This is the permanent removal of the infected nail under a local anaesthetic.
 It can take approximately 6 weeks for the toe to heal completely.
 Patients can drive the next day and go to work as normal.